-La Nit de la Cremà de Dénia is one of the most important events of the Fallas and that is celebrated every year in the city during the holidays.
-It is a night in which all the monuments that have been planted in the streets for the occasion are burned.
+La Nit de la Cremà de Dénia is one of the most important events of the Fallas and is celebrated every year in the city during the festivities.
+It's a night when all the monuments placed in the streets for the occasion are burned.

 Date